Lee Ufan opens major commission for the Hirshhorn Museum in Washington DC

 Lee rose to prominence as part of an influential movement—Mono-ha (or “school of things”)—of young artists working in Japan in the late 1960s and 1970s.
 Lee, the movement’s main theoretician, explains the method of Mono-ha as one not of making but of mediating, attempting to create art that reveals the world as it is.
 His work in later decades has evolved into a thoughtful, highly refined practice in which he generates complex artistic situations with the barest of means.
 “By limiting one’s self to the minimum,” he writes, “one allows the maximum interaction with the world.”

-A complementary installation of the artist’s abstract Dialogue paintings is on view in the Museum’s third-floor galleries from September 2019 to March 2020.
+A complementary installation of the artist’s abstract Dialogue paintings is on view in the Museum’s third-floor galleries from September 2019.